ozmoroz/ozmoroz-blog-hugo/content/post/2020-04-04-backstop-site-test/index.md

 categories: ['technology']
 Tags: []
 Slug: introducing-backstop-site-test
-Description: I asked myself, "Can I somehow test the entire site for regression and detect problems before I push the site into production?"
-I rolled up my sleeves and made this.
+Description: Check your entire site for visual regressions and detect problems before you push it to production.
 Twitter: https://twitter.com/stadniks/status/1246339233641426945
 ---